CraftQuest/craft-subscriptiondiscounts/README.md

 # Subscription Discounts plugin for Craft CMS 3.x

-Introduces support for Stripe discounts in Craft Commerce subscriptions.
+Enables support in Craft Commerce for Stripe coupons to be applied to a subscription.

 ![Screenshot](resources/img/plugin-logo.png)